Marauder Cars: Manufacture

-Manufacturing started in Dorridge, Solihull, West Midlands and later continued in Kenilworth, Warwickshire between 1950 and 1952.
+Manufacturing started in Dorridge, near Solihull, in Warwickshire and later continued in Kenilworth, between 1950 and 1952.
 In 1951 Wilks, Mackie and Company's name was changed to Marauder Car Company.

 The first few bodies were made by Richard Mead in his Dorridge works and used some Rover panels but later ones were made by Abbey Panels of Coventry.

 About 15 cars were made including 2 of the "100"s before rising costs and tax changes priced the cars out of the market.
 The UK government doubled the already high level of Purchase Tax on cars with a pre-tax price above £1000.
 In 1950 the car cost £1236 rising to over £2000 in 1952.

 Both George Mackie and Peter Wilks rejoined Rover.